BACKGROUND

 In 2018 we launched ’Rainbow Riots Radio’, a web radio series of queer stories from around the world that mixes investigative journalism, spoken word poetry and music especially composed by queer artists.

-In 2017 we created the music album ’Rainbow Riots’, which featured queer voices from the world’s most dangerous countries for LGBTQ people, featuring campaigns, videos and documentaries.
+In 2017 we created the music album ’Rainbow Riots’, which featured queer voices from the world’s most dangerous countries for LGBT people, featuring campaigns, videos and documentaries.
 The album was championed by the BBC, who called it ”the ultimate protest”, and by Dazed Digital, who called it ”the zenith of international queer activism.”

 The same year we created the song ’Equal Rights’, an official campaign for the United Nations’ Global Goals.

-Music, films and stage performances by Rainbow Riots have been featured at leading Pride and LGBTQ-related events around the world, including EuroPride (Sweden), Sydney Mardi Gras (Australia), Mumbai Pride (India), Pride Uganda (Uganda), CINEMQ (China), Kashish Queer Film Festival (India), Stockholm Pride (Sweden) and Hamburg Pride (Germany).
+Music, films and stage performances by Rainbow Riots have been featured at leading Pride and LGBT-related events around the world, including EuroPride (Sweden), Sydney Mardi Gras (Australia), Mumbai Pride (India), Pride Uganda (Uganda), CINEMQ (China), Kashish Queer Film Festival (India), Stockholm Pride (Sweden) and Hamburg Pride (Germany).